dpgmediamagazines/django-arctic/docs/reference.md

 in the View with a matching name as the required permission.
 This method should return a `True` if the permission is accepted or `False` if rejected.

+It's either possible to define the permission as string (for one), or if you want to check on more permissions with tuple.

+The property is mandatory by concept (when `login_required` is `False`), so you cannot forget to define it when creating new Views.
+In case you are not ready to implement permissions atm, you can still set this property to either `""` or `()`.
+This is not advisable, but it will remove the configuration exception.

 **Methods**